Worklytics/psoxy/docs/sources/github.md

 **NOTE**:
 - If `github_installation_id` is not set, authentication URL will not be properly formatted and you will see *401: Unauthorized* when trying to get an access token.
+- If your organization has enabled IP access restrictions you will need *404: Not found* when trying to get an access token as you will need to include IPs from AWS/GCP.

 6. Update the variables with values obtained in previous step:
    - `PSOXY_GITHUB_CLIENT_ID` with `App ID` value. **NOTE**: It should be `App Id` value as we are going to use authentication through the App and **not** *client_id*.